ckyy5770/Aircraft-Collision-Avoidance-System/README.md

 * At the beginning of every k=1 minutes,

-**– The controller can exchange messages with any aircraft in a square region with side length 2q=4km (communication zone) in the vicinity of the aircraft as shown in the figure 1.
+-The controller can exchange messages with any aircraft in a square region with side length 2q=4km (communication zone) in the vicinity of the aircraft as shown in the figure 1.

-**– Based on the messages received and the current state of the aircraft, the controller can update the direction of flight
+– Based on the messages received and the current state of the aircraft, the controller can update the direction of flight